Adir-SL/LottiePlayer/README.md

  - Copy the APP file to your Application folder
  - Double click to open Lottie Player
  - If it does not open for security reasons, click Done
- - Go to System Settings then click Privacy & Security, then click Open and Open Anyway.
+ - Go to System Settings then click Privacy & Security, then click Open and Open Anyway

 ## Releases